Blog

 Now, before you start up TortoiseHg you always need to run Pageant first, using the shortcut you made.
 Then you should be able to use TortoiseHg to pull and push with SSH authentication.

 However, optionally, you can automate this.
-You can make Windows run your Pageant shortcut on startup by moving the shortcut to the Windows startup folder using this guide:
+You can make Windows run your Pageant shortcut on startup by moving the shortcut to the Windows startup folder: Open the “Run” dialog box by pressing the Windows key + R. Type “shell:startup” (without the quotes) in the “Open” edit box and click “OK.”.
+Copy the shortcut into this folder.

 Then you can always use Tortoise without having manually run Pageant first.